sfraney/wilderness_pathfinder_connections/content/contact-old.md

 ## 8\.
 ARE DONATIONS TAX-DEDUCTIBLE?

 Not just yet.
-Wilderness Pathfinder Connections is a nonprofit organization that has applied for 501(c)(3) tax-exempt status and currently awaiting determination from the IRS on our 501(c)(3) application.
+Wilderness Pathfinder Connections is a nonprofit organization that has applied for 501(c)(3) tax-exempt status and currently awaiting approval.

 ---